giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 pcbar_15
 ```

+The prestressing components therefore have two levels of contribution in this case:

+* the base geometric weight, for example `weight: 6.0`;
+* the longitudinal normalized law read from `laws/weight_law_pcbar.dat` or `laws/shear_weight_law_pcbar.dat`.

+The base weight gives the reference relative contribution of the prestressing component.
+The lookup law gives its variation along the pole.

 The YAML file therefore combines the geometric model and the longitudinal elastic contribution model.
 Later CSF operations read this file to inspect sections along the pole, compute derived sectional properties, generate plots, or sample the member field for structural analysis.